 Governmental Activities.
 Governmental activities increased the City's net position, as shown below.
+This increase was mainly due to the increase in operating grants and contributions, property taxes and capital related special assessments.
 Key elements of this increase are as follows: